Feyerabend/bb/workbook/code/ch01/koch/README.md

 3. Koch snowflake with dynamic levels of recursion (in book):
 - Objective: Interact with recursion levels in real-time.
 - Exercise: Create a program that allows users to input the recursion depth (e.g., from 1 to 6) to adjust the level of detail in the snowflake.
-- Goal: Demonstrate how recursion depth affects complexity, and help students develop user interaction within recursive programs.
+- Goal: Demonstrate how recursion depth affects complexity, and develop user interaction within recursive programs.
 - Code: [JavaScript](koch.html).

 4. Drawing the snowflake in 3D: